Skip to main content

 Requirements

-Courses — A student must successfully complete at least 12 4-credit courses, of which 8 must be in political science.
+Courses: A student must successfully complete at least 12 4-credit courses, of which 8 must be in political science.
 At least 10 of these 12 4-credit courses and 7 of the 8 4-credit courses in government must be listed in the catalog as 1000- or 2000-level courses.
-Courses cross-registered with Harvard Divinity School, Harvard Law School, the Fletcher School, MIT, or Brown University can be used toward these requirements.
-Prior approval from the director of graduate studies is needed for courses from Harvard Kennedy School and Harvard Business School.
+Courses cross-registered with Harvard Divinity School, Harvard Law School, the Tufts Fletcher School, MIT, or Brown University can be used toward these requirements.
+Prior approval from the Director of Graduate Studies (DGS) is needed for courses from Harvard Kennedy School and Harvard Business School.

 Students must complete six four-credit courses by the end of their second term in residence and nine by the end of their third.